About Anita Rattan

-I am an experienced personal injury claims solicitor specialising in particular in accidents at work.
-I have a great deal of litigation experience having dealt with a number of successful trials.
+Anita is an experienced personal injury claims solicitor specialising in particular in accidents at work.
+She has a great deal of litigation experience having dealt with a number of successful trials.

-I joined Hodge Jones & Allen LLP from Thompsons solicitors in November 2010, having trained at Edwards Duthie.
-I have developed skills and experience across all types of personal injury work.
-My claims expertise includes cases against employers for unsafe place of work and unsafe systems of work, injuries due to lifting, tripping, work at height, faulty equipment, lack of personal protective equipment, failure to properly assess risks, failure to provide adequate training and/or supervision and violence in the workplace from colleagues and/or third parties
+Anita joined Hodge Jones & Allen in November 2010, having trained at Edwards Duthie.
+She has developed skills and experience across all types of personal injury work.
+Her claims expertise includes cases against employers for unsafe place of work and unsafe systems of work, injuries due to lifting, tripping, work at height, faulty equipment, lack of personal protective equipment, failure to properly assess risks, failure to provide adequate training and/or supervision and violence in the workplace from colleagues and/or third parties.

-I have settled many highway claims for pedestrians and cyclists.
-I also deal with injuries sustained in a variety of public places such as shops, bars, restaurants.
+Anita has settled many highway claims for pedestrians and cyclists.
+She also deals with injuries sustained in a variety of public places such as shops, bars, restaurants.

-I have experience of the Motor Insurers Bureau (uninsured driver, untraced and hit and run claims) criminal injury matters and fatal accident claims.
-I also deal with general road traffic accident claims for drivers, passengers and pedestrians
+Anita has dealt with disease cases such as vibration white finger and hearing loss, stress and bullying at work.
+She has experience of the Motor Insurers Bureau (uninsured driver, untraced and hit and run claims) criminal injury matters and fatal accident claims.
+She also deals with general road traffic accident claims for drivers, passengers and pedestrians.

-I have supervised other members of the Personal Injury department since 2005 and became a salaried partner in July 2012.
+Anita has supervised other members of the Personal Injury department since 2005 and became a partner in July 2012.